Gailpositive/Darey.io-Projects-1-10/Darey.io-Projects-1-10/Project-3/Shell-Scripting.md

 # INTRODUCTION TO SHELL SCRIPTING AND USER INPUT
-## "Prerequisites: I'll be using my Git Bash Terminal, Ubuntu Virtual Box and VSCODE Terminal"
+## "Prerequisites: I'll be using my Git Bash Terminal, Ubuntu Virtual Box and VS-code Terminal"

 ## My First Shell Script
 * First, I mkdir 'shell-scripting and cd into the directory.